 Awards (optional)

-If you’ve received recognition for your graphic design work, include a list of awards and press in this section, along with the organization who issued it and the date each was received.
+If you’ve received recognition for your graphic design work, include a list of awards and press in this section, along with the organization that issued it and the date each was received.

 Memberships (optional)